Doubly stochastic arrays with small support

-This neat characterization of extremal matrices does not hold for $r >1$ in general.
-A counterexample is given by the extremal $4 \times 6$ matrix
+This neat characterization of extremal arrays does not hold for $r >1$ in general.
+A counterexample is given by the extremal $4 \times 6$ array

 whose support contains 9 non zero entries while $S(4,6)=8$.
-One can check that the matrix is extremal using, for example, Proposition 2 in \cite{Caron}.
+One can check that the array is extremal using, for example, Proposition 2 in \cite{Caron}.

-Nevertheless, when $\gcd(n,m)=1$, extremal and minimum matrices in $ \M(n,m)$ coincide.
+Nevertheless, when $\gcd(n,m)=1$, extremal and minimum arrays in $ \M(n,m)$ coincide.
 This is our Theorem II, that we are now ready to prove.

-\begin{proofofB} In view of Theorem 5 in \cite{Caron} every extremal matrix $M \in \M(n,m) $ (with $m = kn+r$ ) is equivalent to the sum of two matrices $M_B$ and $M_R$, were every row of $M_B$ has exactly $k+1$ positive entries while $M_R$ has at most $r-1$ positive entries.
-Hence every extremal matrix $M \in \M(n,m) $ satisfies
+\begin{proofofB} In view of Theorem 5 in \cite{Caron} every extremal array $M \in \M(n,m) $ (with $m = kn+r$ ) is equivalent to the sum of two arrays $M_B$ and $M_R$, were every row of $M_B$ has exactly $k+1$ positive entries while $M_R$ has at most $r-1$ positive entries.
+Hence every extremal array $M \in \M(n,m) $ satisfies

 On the other hand, if $\gcd(n,m)=1$ and $m=kn+r$ we get